 The input data stream in RAPID is privileged and is accessed via the input() function.
 A call to this function returns a single character from the head of the data stream.
-Access to the input data is destructive-no peeking or insertion is allowed.
-All portions of a RAPID program executing in parallel receive the same character from the input stream.
+Access to the input data is destructive-no peeking or insertion is allowed during program execution.
+Calls to input() act as synchronization points across active threads in a RAPID program.
+Similar to how active states in an NFA process the same input symbol, all active threads execute up to an input() statement and then receive the same character from the input stream.
 For example, if the stream contains "abcd...", input() would return 'a' to all active threads of computation, and the stream would now contain "bcd...".
+There is no required number of calls to input() across threads and also no communication between threads.
+Threads with fewer calls to input() than another thread will simply terminate earlier.
+This data model supports the heterogeneity of MISD computations.

-RAPID's design represents the input stream as a special function rather than as a special indexed array.
+RAPID's design represents the input stream as a FIFO only accessible through a special function, input(), rather than as a special indexed array.
 This is for conceptual clarity: arrays afford a notion of random access into the stored data, while pattern-recognition processors support sequential access to an ordered sequential data stream.
 Global input access is intentionally similar to C's "fgetc" rather than "fread/fseek" or "mmap".